0mars/0mars/README.md

-### Hi there 👋
+### Hi

 I'm Omar, a socialpreneur, an open-source enthusiast, and also a synthosiast who is interested in making knowledge available for everyone for free!

-I enjoy hardware hacking, synth DIY, thinking about and making software
+I enjoy hardware hacking, synth DIY, thinking about and making software, experimenting with instruments!

 - 🔭 I’m currently working on

--- The Bookla Foundation
+ The Bookla Foundation

 - 📫 How to reach me:

--- omars@php.net
+ omars@php.net

 ## Open source project